nrjdalal/smart-npm-release/README.md

 ## Inputs

 - `NPM_TOKEN` (required): The NPM token used for authentication.
-  Permissions required: `id-token: write`
+  - Permissions required: `id-token: write`
 - `GITHUB_TOKEN` (optional): The GitHub token used for setting the status with the release link.
-  Permissions required: `contents: write` and `statuses: write`
+  - Permissions required: `contents: write` and `statuses: write`
 - `TAG` (optional): The release tag.
-If not provided, the minor version will be bumped and released.
+If not provided, the package.json version is used.

 ## Usage